Saxe–Goldstein hypothesis: Application

 The hypothesis has been applied to societies in diverse geographical areas and across different time periods.
 In 1983, Douglas Charles and Jane E. Buikstra made a study of Mississippian funerary sites from the Archaic period (c.
 8000).
 They connected the hypotheses of Saxe and Goldstein to modes of subsistence (that is, the means by which a society acquires the resources necessary for survival).
 They argued that sedentary modes of subsistence correlated with the use of formal cemetery areas, and that the inclusion of individuals in cemeteries implied their inclusion in corporate groups competing for restricted resources.
-Umesh Chattopadhyaya, in 1996, concluded that the Saxe–Goldstein hypothesis could be applied to Mesolithic (middle Stone Age) hunter-gatherer societies of the Ganges valley.
+Umesh Chattopadhyaya concluded in 1996 that the Saxe–Goldstein hypothesis could be applied to Mesolithic (middle Stone Age) hunter-gatherer societies of the Ganges valley.
 It has also been used to explain the establishment of Neolithic (later Stone Age) cemeteries in northwest Europe.
 Patricia McAnany popularized the hypothesis among Mesoamerican archaeologists through her 1995 book Living with the Ancestors, in which she argued for the use of burial as creating a "principle of first occupancy", giving claims to land through descent from those who originally farmed it.
 (Note: Rosenswig, Briggs & Masson 2020.
 McAnany's book is (in second edition) McAnany 2014.)
 Carla Antonaccio, also in 1995, used the hypothesis as a foundation of her study of the use of cemeteries between the Bronze Age and Early Iron Age in Greece.
 She argued that the evidence of feasting and libations at ancient tombs, as well as their re-entry and re-use, was evidence for the ancestor worship of mythical heroes.